ADAPT: An Autonomous Forklift for Construction Site Operation: Validation and Evaluation

 Note that neither the ground loading zones nor the truck have predefined pallet positions.
 Pallets can be placed anywhere within these areas, with the restriction that they must be accessible by the forklift.
 Example situations for ground loading zones are shown in Figure~\ref{fig:eval_pallets_in_zone} from the view of the pallet detector camera on top of the lift mast.
 For unloading in Zone 1, all four pallets were arranged in a single row, whereas in Zone 2 they were arranged in two rows with two pallets in each row.

 As noted above, one of the purposes of this work is to evaluate the autonomous system under varying weather conditions.
-Therefore, the baseline data, as well as the data from autonomous operation, are collected under different weather conditions including sunny, cloudy, and rainy weather.
-All ground-to-ground loading scenarios were carried out in rainy conditions as illustrated in \Fig{fig:eval_rain_view}.
+Therefore, the baseline data, as well as the data from autonomous operation, are collected under different weather conditions, including sunny, cloudy, and rainy weather, with up to 2 mm/h rain intensity, as illustrated in \Fig{fig:eval_rain_view} for a ground-to-ground loading scenario.
+Table \ref{tab:eval_weather_conditions} summarizes the distribution of weather conditions for the evaluated data.